 As each code file is read in during

 #include relationships are noted.
 This allows a global compile order to be calculated.
 The only other preprocessing that occurs before parsing is to erase, within C++ code, any macro name that is defined as an empty string.
 Currently, the only such name is

 NO_OP, which RSC uses before a bare semicolon when a

 Once this simple preprocessing is complete, all of the code is parsed together, in a single pass.
 After an item is parsed, it is added to the scope (namespace, class, function, or code block) in which it appears, and its virtual

 EnterScope function is invoked.
-After each function is parsed, it is "executed" by invoking its
+It is then compiled by invoking its virtual